Western Sydney | Short Courses for Life Skills | Parramatta College

 You will need strong language, literacy and numeracy skills to be able to successfully complete the required study and assessments in this course.
 You will also need good computer knowledge e.g. create documents using MS Office Word, Excel and PowerPoint, use internet including search engines, print and share documents via email to successfully complete the course.

 Need more information?
-Should you require further information, please email the Course Co-ordinator Esther Kelly esther@pcc.edu.au or admin@pcc.edu.au on 02 96872072.
-For more information regarding the relevant standards, please visit https://www.asqa.gov.au/standards
+Should you require further information, please contact our college on 02 96872072 or send an email to admin@pcc.edu.au For more information regarding the relevant standards, please visit https://www.asqa.gov.au/standards

 • More Courses